New officials vaccine recommendations: Mumps booster, shingles

 Plus, adults should get a booster of MMR (measles, mumps and rubella) vaccine if they’re at risk during a mumps outbreak, ACIP says.

-The recommendations, originally made in October, are published in the Annals of Internal Medicine.
+The recommendations, originally made in October, are published in the Annals of Internal Medicine and on the CDC website.

 Breaking News Emails